Statutes of Mortmain

-Alienation and the statute of Quia Emptores
+Alienation and the statute of

 In England in the 12th and 13th centuries, the legal ownership of land was defined through a hierarchical system of estates.
 The monarch was the ultimate owner of all land in the realm, and out of his estate lesser estates existed, held by individuals known as tenants in chief.
 Further estates could be created out of these estates in a process called subinfeudation.

 Estates in land could be alienated (that is, their legal title – i.e. ownership – could be transferred to others), in two ways.
 Substitution meant that the transferee would take the estate with the same tenure, and hold from the same lord, as the original tenant.
 Subinfeudation meant that the original tenant continued to hold his estate, but there was created a new estate which was held from and through the original tenant, and which was subsidiary to the original estate.